How to configure WDS function on TP-Link Wireless Routers (new logo)

 WDS may be incompatible between different products (even occasionally from the same vendor) since the IEEE 802.11-1999 standard does not define how to construct any such implementations or how stations interact to arrange for exchanging frames of this format.-----From Wikipedia

-- The DHCP Server on extended router should be disabled;
+- The DHCP Server on the extended router should be disabled;

 - WDS bridging only requires the WDS setting on either the root router or the extended router.

-To setup WDS with TP-Link wireless routers, the following steps are required:
+To set up WDS with TP-Link wireless router which is marked in Active WDS of the screenshot above, the following steps are required:

 Go to Network -> LAN to Modify the LAN IP Address of the router, then click Save.